ninjalabo/2025Q3/README.md

 ### 4. Testing

-* Include relevant tests within your notebook to confirm that your function behaves as expected.
+* Include relevant tests within your notebook to confirm that your small function behaves as expected.
+Skip ones needing `OPENAI_API_KEY`.

 ### 5. Documentation